 There are some indicators that you can use to determine the pH levels of your lawn by just looking at your lawn.
 Crabgrass is one of the most common lawn weeds and it haunts many homeowners.
 It seeds itself and spreads in the spring, then sprouts out of the ground in summer.
 Crabgrass prefers acidic levels in the soil.
 Therefore, if you have lots of crabgrass, you most likely need to address the pH levels of the soil.
 Conversely, dandelions are an indicator that your soil has alkaline levels.

 [Note from Doug: To determine the pH levels of your soil, you could also purchase a host of different soil testers…like the one to the left.
 Or for even greater accuracy, send a soil sample to your local cooperative extension office – this would be something to really consider if you’re establishing your lawn for the first time or if it’s just been really tough getting your grass to grow.
-You can find your nearest cooperative extension office by going to this page on the USDA website.]
+You can find your nearest cooperative extension office by clicking here.]

 Addressing the pH levels of your soil is one of the fundamental steps to increasing the quality of your lawn.
 Maintaining neutral pH levels will promote grass growth and eliminate most of your lawn weeds.